 About The Author:

-Originally from Scotland, Alison is now based in Melbourne within the product strategy team for PageUp.
-With an Honours Degree in Optoelectronics & Laser Engineering Alison’s diverse background spans the Electronics industry to HR Technology.
-Alongside technology, Alison is an experienced health & wellness specialist with a passion for wellbeing, and regularly writes and present workshops in this arena.
+Originally from Scotland, Alison is now based in Melbourne, Australia as a senior member of the Product Strategy team at PageUp.
+With an Honours Degree in Optoelectronics & Laser Engineering, Alison’s diverse background spans the electronics industry to HR technology.
+Alongside technology, Alison is also an experienced health & wellness specialist with a passion for well-being, and regularly writes and presents at workshops in the arena.